Much of conflict over Austin Land Development Code rewrite occurs over the “Transition Zones”.

 Allowing residential-scale mixed-use development makes neighborhoods walkable, weird, family-friendly, less car-dependent.

-- Create walkable/lovable places using proven wisdom with zero public subsidy or massive infrastructureroads, water lines, sewer lines, electric connections, fire stations, airports, etc. for connecting and supporting a building as part of the city. investments
+3. Create walkable/lovable places using proven wisdom with zero public subsidy or massive infrastructure investments

 Appendix – Capacity Estimates